laulabbrandeis/TIDAL/docs/source/index.rst

 License
 -------
-The project is licensed under the BSD license (not sure what to put here).
+The project is licensed under the BSD license.

 Acknowledgement
 ---------------